 So how do these investment stack up?
 Well, the chosen ETFs are all good choices in my opinion.
 But there is one gaping hole–no international exposure.
 All of the ETFs invest in U.S. stocks and bonds.
 A well diversified portfolio absolutely must invest in foreign stocks and bonds.
 So if you decide to use Betterment, you’ll want to consider getting international stock and bond exposure through other mutual funds or ETFs.

-These fees may not seem like a lot at first glance.
-For example, if you invested $10,000, your annual cost would be $90 ($10,000 x .009).
+Investing costs may not seem like a bid deal at first.
 The problem is that over a lifetime of investing, these fees make a huge dent in your retirement savings.
 Ron Lieber of the NY times recently published a must-read article on why 401(k) plans should offer index funds.
 The article included the following chart depicting the effect fees can have on a retirement nest egg: